celery/celery/docs/userguide/tasks.rst

 :utc: Set to true the caller has utc enabled (:setting:`CELERY_ENABLE_UTC`).

+.. versionadded:: 3.1

+:headers:  Mapping of message headers (may be :const:`None`).

+:reply_to:  Where to send reply to (queue name).

+:correlation_id: Usually the same as the task id, often used in amqp
+                 to keep track of what a reply is for.

 An example task accessing information in the context is:

 .. code-block:: python